+The first result of this paper is showing that for each fixed width $m\geq 2$, there is a weakest non-trivial loop condition.
+This approach allows us to provide a short and, compared to the original one in~\cite{olsak-idempotent}, elementary proof of the existence of a weakest non-trivial strong Mal'cev condition for idempotent algebras.
+We perform a purely syntactic composition in order to obtain, from a Taylor term (which exists in any non-trivial idempotent algebra by the classical result due to W.~Taylor~\cite{Taylor}), a term which satisfies some loop condition of width $3$ (but of unknown arity).
+Then we simply refer to the above-mentioned existence of a weakest condition of width $3$.
+The identities we obtain are not the same as the identities~\eqref{equation:olsak} obtained in~\cite{olsak-idempotent}; our identities are also of width~3, but have four variables.

-This approach allows us to identify pseudo-identities which are implied by any pseudo-Taylor term in a closed oligomorphic core.
-In particular, there is a specific non-trivial identity similar to~(\ref{eq:pseudosiggers}) satisfied in any closed oligomorphic algebra which satisfies a non-trivial set of h1 identities.
+The second result is that there exists a weakest pseudo-loop condition (of width $2$, as it turns out) for polymorphism algebras of $\omega$-categorical core structures.
+This approach allows us to identify pseudo-loop conditions which are implied by any pseudo-Taylor term in such algebras.
+Using this, we derive that there is a specific non-trivial pseudo-loop condition, similar to~(\ref{eq:pseudosiggers}), satisfied in any such algebra which satisfies some non-trivial set of h1 identities.

-While this result is weaker than the one mentioned above in Section~\ref{eq:pseudosiggers} (which only requires \emph{local}, rather than global, satisfaction of non-trivial h1 identities in order to derive~(\ref{eq:pseudosiggers})), our proof is considerably more elementary than the proof of the result in~\cite{BartoPinskerDichotomyV3}: it consists once again of simple composition and above equivalence of pseudo-identities.
+While this result is weaker than the one mentioned above in Section~\ref{subsect:pseudo} (which only requires \emph{local}, rather than global, satisfaction of non-trivial h1 identities in order to derive~(\ref{eq:pseudosiggers})), our proof is considerably more elementary than the proof of the result in~\cite{BartoPinskerDichotomyV3}: it consists once again of simple composition and above equivalence of pseudo-loop conditions.
 Moreover, our result might pave the way to a simple proof of that theorem: it would be sufficient to show that local satisfaction of non-trivial h1 identities implies a pseudo-Taylor term (of arbitrary arity), an undertaking which could well turn out to be not too involved (although, of course, we do not currently dispose of such proof).
-We do achieve this in the case where a closed oligomorphic algebra satisfies Taylor identities locally, still avoiding the most tedious part of the proof in~\cite{BartoPinskerDichotomyV3}.
+We do achieve this in the case where the algebra satisfies Taylor identities locally, still avoiding the most tedious part of the proof in~\cite{BartoPinskerDichotomyV3}.